SantiTabbach/pkf/utilities/LOCAL_STORAGE_UTILITY.md

 }

 /**
- * Handles errors by logging them and optionally raising an exception.
+ * Handles errors encountered during localStorage operations.
- * @param key - The localStorage key.
+ * @param key - The key for the localStorage item.
  * @param error - The error encountered.
  * @param raiseException - Whether to throw an exception.
  * @param action - The action being performed (retrieving, setting, removing).